jngaravitoc/XMC-Atlas/README.md

 -----------------------
 To contribute, please make a pull request (PR) including the following information:

-- Fill out the model parameters information
+- Fill out the model parameters with the following information:
+  [] Orbit files of the LMC and the MW
+  [] Halo properties of the LMC and the MW represented as a Gala potential representation [] Reference of the paper where the models are presented
-- Add potential expansion in the coefficients folder
+- Add the new model in the model folder with the following subdirectories:
+  - coefficients/
+  - model_params/
+  - orbits/
-- Add code with an example of how to read the coefficients
+- Add code with an example of how to read the coefficients in the examples folder

 ### Authors:
 -------------

+- Nico Garavito-Camargo
+- Sophia Lilleengen
-Nico Garavito-Camargo, Sophia Lilleengen, Mike Petersen
+- Mike Petersen